-Discharges for Fall Brook were computed using the USACE HEC-I computer program (Reference 24).
+Discharges for Fall Brook were computed using the USACE Hydrologic Engineering Center (HEC) HEC-I computer program (Reference 25).

 In Raymond, the principal source of data for Sebago Lake was the record of lake elevations maintained by S.D.
-Warren Company for 106 years (1872-1977).
+Warren Company for 106 years (1872 to 1977).